Novelty Detection via Robust Variational Autoencoding

 Additional two features are as follows.
 First, for reconstruction, MAW replaces the common least squares formulation with a least absolute deviations formulation.
-This can be justified by the use of either a robust estimator \citep{lopuhaa1991} or a likelihood function with a heavier tail.
+This can be justified by the use of a robust estimator~\citep{lopuhaa1991} with a heavier-tail likelihood.
 Second, MAW is attractive for practitioners.
 It is simple to implement in any standard deep learning library, and is easily adaptable to other choices of network architecture, energy functions and similarity scores.